* Coaster Enthusiasts of Canada *

 ROLLER COASTER!
 (1993) NTSC

-tape gives a good overview of the design and construction of the
+this tape gives a good overview of the design and construction

-roller coaster.
-Interviews with Ron Toomer and American Coaster
+of the roller coaster.
+Interviews with Ron Toomer and

-Enthusiast Ray Ueberroth contribute to the understanding of
+American Coaster Enthusiast Ray Ueberroth contribute to the

-Roller Coasters.
-Included is a short history of coasters (and
+understanding of Roller Coasters.
+Included is a short history

-parks in general) in The United States.
-The development of
+of coasters (and parks in general) in The United States.
+The

-Disneyland is well profiled, as are modern simulator rides and
+development of Disneyland is well profiled, as are simulator

-top notch and this tape is no exception to their expertise.
+of "Nova" is top notch and this video is no exception to their

 ROLLER COASTER!
 (Continued)